joeletizia/resume/Resume.md

 New York City, NY
 January 2017 - August 2018

-- Engineer on People Products focusing on building tools to help managers and organization leaders gain insight on their people and help facilitate internal mobility.
+- Senior engineer on the People Products team, focusing on building tools to manage headcount, help managers and organization leaders gain insight on their people (seniority, diversity and inclusion, etc), and help facilitate internal mobility.
-- Engineer on Recruiting Products helping to build products to help find, engage, evaluate, and hire talent across the company.
+- Senior engineer on Manager Recruiting Products, helping to build products to help find, engage, evaluate, and hire talent across the company.
+Specifically worked on building tools to facilitate recruiter outreach via engineers to increase cold email response rates.

 ---